ltetreault-va/ltetreault-va/README.md

 - 👋 Hi, I’m Landon
-- 👀 I’m interested in writing Golang, Angular, Typescript, Swift, And all things tech.
+- 👀 I’m interested in writing Golang, Angular, Typescript, Swift.
+I also enjoy tinkering with all kinds of tech.
 - 🌱 I’m currently learning to write better code, and how to write clean code.
 - 💞️ I’m looking to collaborate on code, and interesting open source projects.
 - 📫 You can reach me at ltetreault@vendasta.com or on my [LinkedIn Profile](https://www.linkedin.com/in/landon-tetreault)